symphoniacloud/coffee-store-web-basic/README.md

 ## Making updates

-The most immediate thing you'll want to do is deploy some actually interesting content.
-The [`deploy.sh`](./deploy.sh) script performs an `s3 sync`, and you'll want to use your own content.
-Typically, you'll want to build that just prior to deployment.
+The most immediate thing you'll want to do next is deploy some actually interesting content.
+The [`deploy.sh`](./deploy.sh) script performs an `s3 sync`, and you can change the source path in that line as necessary.
+Typically, you'll want to build your site just prior to deployment.

-After that you might want consider changing some of the CloudFront caching configuration, for example default TTL or the cache policy.
+After that you might want to consider changing some of the CloudFront caching configuration, for example default TTL or the cache policy.

-If you're hosting a "landing page" type website you might want to host both "yourdomain.com" and "www.yourdomain. com" .
+If you're hosting a "landing page" type website you might want to host both "yourdomain.com" and "www.yourdomain.com" .
 To do this, and assuming you're using a wildcard certificate that will host both of these domain names, you can add a second element to the `Aliases` list in the `CloudFrontDistribution` resource, e.g. as follows: